ezsystems/ezplatform-http-cache/docs/using_tags.md

   _Used for clearing all cache relevant for a given location._

 - `parent-<parent-location-id>` :
+  _Used for clearing cache of all siblings of an location._

+- `parent-<location-id>` :
-  _Used for clearing cache of all the children of a location, or for all siblings if subject happens ot be one of the children._
+  _Used for clearing cache of all the children of a location._

 - `path-<location-id>` :
   _For operations that change the tree itself, like move/remove/(..)._